-- (a) Planned Development District (PDD): A PDD (includes PRD, PCD and PID designations) means an area of land in which a variety of housing types and/or commercial facilities may be accommodated in a pre-planned environment under more flexible standards than those restrictions that would normally apply under this Zoning Code. - (b) Subarea.
+- Planned Development District (PDD): A PDD (includes PRD, PCD and PID designations) means an area of land in which a variety of housing types and/or commercial facilities may be accommodated in a pre-planned environment under more flexible standards than those restrictions that would normally apply under this Zoning Code. - Subarea.
 A subarea is a distinct area of land within a PDD.
-Each Subarea shall designate acrea Planning and Zoning Commission and Council. - (c) Master Site Plans.
+Each Subarea shall designate acreage, land use, development standards, architectural standards, landscape standards, thoroughfare Subarea standards, conceptual road alignments, gross density and such other standards as may be required by the Planning and Zoning Commission and Council. - Master Site Plans.
 A master site plan is a preliminary development plan for a large scale Planned Development with greater complexity than smaller developments.
 A master plan is more likely to contain mixtures of many uses; to also reserve land for community facilities and services like churches, schools, emergency services, and government buildings; to provide for layouts of new transportation corridors, not just local circulator streets for the development.
 A master planned community could almost function as a fully contained, self-sufficient community.